need4swede/SideQuests/README.md

 ```

 ## ✨ Core Functionality

-SideQuests provides an intuitive and mobile friendly web-interface for managing tasks and objectives.

 **Quests**
    - Quests contain individual Objectives.
 Leaving the title blank automatically assigns today's date as the title.